apache/nuttx/configs/README.txt

   It is a variant of the compal_e88 config with the small changes for the differences in the board.

-configs/pjrc-8051
-  8051 Microcontroller.
-This port uses the PJRC 87C52 development system and the SDCC toolchain.
-This port is not quite ready for prime time.

 config/px4fmu-v2_upstream
   This is a minimal configuration that supports low-level test of the PX4FMU v2 in the NuttX source tree.
 If you are using PX4, you probably